rust-lang/rust/src/doc/tarpl/exotic-sizes.md

 knowing that it's *statically impossible* for this value to be an `Err`, as this would require providing a value of type Void.

-In principle, Rust can do some interesting analysees and optimizations based on this fact.
+In principle, Rust can do some interesting analyses and optimizations based on this fact.
 For instance, `Result<T, Void>` could be represented as just `T`, because the Err case doesn't actually exist.
-Also in principle the following could compile:
+The following *could* also compile:

 ```rust,ignore
 enum Void {}